 Access to UW information systems or the processing of UW data comes with responsibilities.
 Please read the Access and Use Agreement for UW Data and Information Systems (‘Agreement’), written to describe your privacy and information security responsibilities while using eSignatures.

-The UW Office of Research, Human Subjects Division requires UW IRB approval in advance for using eSignatures to gather consent signature and/or HIPAA authorization signatures.
-Their guidelines are available online; submit your approval letter along with your request to use eSignatures for consent forms and/or HIPAA authorizations.
+The UW Office of Research, Human Subjects Division requires UW IRB approval in advance for using eSignatures to gather consent signatures and/or HIPAA authorization signatures.
+Their guidelines are available online.

-- Begin the onboarding process: Reach out to UW-IT with the eSignatures Interest Form.
-Our onboarding process will guide you through the steps necessary to ensure that eSignatures is a good fit for your team’s needs and confirm that your intended usage meets University policy and guidelines for use of eSignatures.
-This is normally a 2-3 week process.
+- Begin the onboarding process: Go through the following steps to ensure that eSignatures is a good fit for your team’s needs and confirm that your intended usage meets University policy and guidelines for use of eSignatures.

 - Initial review: Receive initial review and access to the DocuSign sandbox.